-The proposals would also extend eligibility for employer contributions to those aged 16 and 17.
-Under current KiwiSaver settings, employers are only required to contribute to their employees' KiwiSaver accounts when their employees are aged 18 to 64.
-Under the proposed changes, employers would be required to contribute to the KiwiSaver accounts of their employees aged 16 and 17 with effect from 1 April 2026.
+The amendments also extend eligibility for employer contributions to those aged 16 and 17.
+Under former KiwiSaver settings, employers were only required to contribute to their employees' KiwiSaver accounts when their employees were aged 18 to 64.
+Under the changes, employers are required to contribute to the KiwiSaver accounts of their employees aged 16 and 17 with effect from 1 April 2026.